oracle/rwloadsim/BUILDING.md

  * Disable System Integrity Protection as the rwloadsim shell script otherwise will fail
  * The rwloadsim test suite has _not_ executed
  * Shipping binaries (to other OS X systems) has _not_ been attempted

+Note that if you find a way to solve the problem that the rwloadsim shell script is failing due to its use of LD_LIBRARY_PATH, please provide feedback.